youngeunkwon0405/NeMo/README.md

 <!-- markdownlint-disable -->
 <details open>
   <summary><b>Pivot notice: This repo will pivot to focus on speech models only</b></summary>
-      NeMo 2.0, with its support for LLMs and VLMs will be deprecated by 25.11, and replaced by <a href=https://github.com/NVIDIA-NeMo/Megatron-Bridge>NeMo Megatron-Bridge<a> and <a href=https://github.com/NVIDIA-NeMo/Automodel>NeMo Automodel<a>.
-More details can be find in the <a href=https://github.com/NVIDIA-NeMo>NeMo github org readme<a>.
+      NeMo 2.0, with its support for LLMs and VLMs will be deprecated by 25.11, and replaced by <a href=https://github.com/NVIDIA-NeMo/Megatron-Bridge>NeMo Megatron-Bridge</a> and <a href=https://github.com/NVIDIA-NeMo/Automodel>NeMo Automodel</a>.
+More details can be find in the <a href=https://github.com/NVIDIA-NeMo>NeMo github org readme</a>.
 (2025-10-10)
 </details>

 <details closed>